-As the country opens up the Government is to use trained teams to find people who have coronavirus symptoms.
-Working with the Army they will make thousands of calls a day to track the spread of Covid-19, all of which will be complemented by the contact-tracing app.The scheme will be voluntary in the first instance as it is believed that there is very strong instinct from the British people to follow the rules.
+As the country opens up the Government is using trained teams to find people who have coronavirus symptoms.
+Working with the Army they make thousands of calls a day to track the spread of Covid-19, all of which will be complemented by the contact-tracing app in due course.The scheme is voluntary in the first instance as it is believed that there is very strong instinct from the British people to follow the rules.

 Baroness Dido Harding who is in charge of the scheme stresses that people will want to feel safe and to tell the NHS as soon as they have symptoms so that the spread of the disease can be localised.

 is the organisation which is easy to go to.
 The Group is entirely made up of volunteers and is registered with Dorset Council.
 It has attended Dorset Community Action webinars in order to be fully aware of the developing situation.
 A newsletter is produced which can be read on the link below:

 If you are intending to self-isolate, and would like to keep the COVID-19 Response Group aware of your situation, or if you are not self-isolating and are able to join the group of volunteers please get in touch by the following means:

 Telephone and leave a message on: 07745 796 118.

 This mobile phone cannot be constantly staffed, but messages will be picked up and responded to daily so please leave clear contact details so that someone can return your call.